finos/rune-dsl/README.md

 ### Code Generator

-Code generators remove the need for software developers to translate the model specifications into executable code while while ensuring the inter-operability of different implementations.
+Code generators remove the need for software developers to translate the model specifications into executable code while ensuring the inter-operability of different implementations.
 The Rosetta DSL repository provides one default code generator, for [Java](https://www.oracle.com/java/).

 To make models agnostic to the technology platform in which they are being implemented, other code generators have been provided in a variety of languages.
 A separate [code generator repository](https://github.com/REGnosys/rosetta-code-generators), also open source, allows the community to create and share code generators in potentially any software language.